Bicep Tendon Treatment in Seattle, WA

 Types of Bicep Tendon Disorders

-Bicep tendinitis is the inflammation of the long head of the biceps.
-Common symptoms include arm weakness, and pain in the front of the shoulder.
+Bicep tendonitis is the inflammation of the long head of the biceps.
+Common symptoms include arm weakness and pain in the front of the shoulder.
 In its early stages, the tendon becomes red and swollen.
 As tendinitis develops, the tendon sheath (covering) can thicken.
 The tendon itself often thickens or grows larger.
 Occasionally, the damage to the tendon can result in a tendon tear, and then deformity of the arm.

 Bicep Tendon Tears

 If you tear the biceps tendon at the shoulder, you may lose some strength in your arm and have pain when you forcefully turn your arm from palm down to palm up.
 Tearing a tendon isn’t like breaking a bone, you may still be able to move the muscle, it will just be weaker.
 Most of the time, people can still function with the tear, and only need medication and physical therapy.